Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Abstract

 \section{Abstract}

-High-fidelity simulations and physical experiments are essential for engineering analysis and design.
-However, their high cost often limits their applications in two critical tasks: global sensitivity analysis (GSA) and optimization.
-This limitation motivates the common use of Gaussian processes (GPs) as proxy regression models to provide uncertainty-aware predictions based on a limited number of high-quality observations.
+High-fidelity simulations and physical experiments are essential for engineering analysis and design, yet their high cost often makes two critical tasks--global sensitivity analysis (GSA) and optimization--prohibitively expensive.
+This limitation motivates the common use of Gaussian processes (GPs) as proxy regression models that provide uncertainty-aware predictions from a limited number of high-quality observations.
 GPs naturally enable efficient sampling strategies that support informed decision-making under uncertainty by extracting information from a subset of possible functions for the model of interest.
+However, direct sampling from GPs is inefficient due to their infinite-dimensional nature and the high cost associated with large covariance matrix operations.
 Despite their popularity in machine learning and statistics communities, sampling from GPs has received little attention in the community of engineering optimization.
-In this paper, we present the formulation and detailed implementation of two notable sampling methods---random Fourier features and pathwise conditioning---for generating posterior samples from GPs.
+In this paper, we present the formulation and detailed implementation of two notable sampling methods--random Fourier features and pathwise conditioning--for generating posterior samples from GPs at reduced computational cost.
 Alternative approaches are briefly described.
 Importantly, we detail how the generated samples can be applied in GSA, single-objective optimization, and multi-objective optimization.
 We show successful applications of these sampling methods through a series of numerical examples.

 \keywords{Gaussian processes \and Sample functions \and Global sensitivity analysis \and Bayesian optimization \and Thompson sampling \and Multi-objective optimization}